USA bounces back, tops Argentina 108-80 in pre-Tokyo tune-up - WHIZ News

 POP TALK

-U.S. coach Gregg Popovich is friends with Argentina coach Sergio Hernandez, and the two have spoken often during their stay in Las Vegas.
-Argentina assistant coaches Silvio Santander and Maxi Seigorman have joined some of those chats as well.
+Popovich is friends with Hernandez, and the two have spoken often during their stay in Las Vegas, and Hernandez said “today was a special day” as he coached against one of his idols.
+Argentina assistant coaches Silvio Santander and Maxi Seigorman have joined some of those postgame chats in Vegas with Popovich as well.
 “Pop is a teacher for everyone.
 And an inspiration,” Argentine officials wrote on the team’s Twitter account while posting a photo of one of the get-togethers.

 UP NEXT